There’s a lot of confusion on the topic of down insulation. Here we attempt to offer some clarification.

 No other material comes close to the insulation value, longevity and “breathability” of quality (mature) down.

 Mature down comes from older birds – the greater cost of raising birds over a longer lifespan means that mature down is more expensive.
 It has several advantages: the larger, denser clusters trap more air and are more resilient to compression than smaller and more fragile immature clusters.
 Mature clusters have barbs on their filaments which catch (or ‘cling’) to other clusters to make a more even insulating mass.
 Immature down is much more likely to ‘clump’ and leaves gaps in the down chamber which do not insulate.
 The maturity of the down is more important than the species (goose or duck) it comes from.
-The image below shows down clusters on the left and a down feather on the right.

 Down Cluster to Feather Ratio